MenuDocs/erela.js/README.md

 ## Archived

-Due to a growing concern about the status of Music Bots on Discord and a lack of motivation from the team, we have decided to archive Erela and drop support for it entirely.
+Due to a growing concern about the status of Music Bots on Discord and a lack of motivation from the team, we have decided to archive Erela.
+We will still provide minimal support for it in our Discord Server.

 You can find another lavalink client [here](https://github.com/freyacodes/lavalink#client-libraries).